-The Middle Mission got its name not only because it’s located right in the centre of the matrix, but also since it requires a careful balance of all components; you need a mid-touch sales strategy to target mid-market organisations who will have a mid-level ARPA and a mid-level CAC.
+The Middle Mission got its name not only because it’s located right in the center of the matrix, but also because it requires a careful balance of all components; you need a mid-touch sales strategy to target mid-market organizations who will have a mid-level ARPA and a mid-level CAC.

 One of the keys to success is developing a growth funnel that combines just the right amount of automation with a helping hand from your sales and customer success teams along the way.